The agent works. You ship.

 The open-source agent harness.
 Full integration including its provider abstraction.

-Private alpha is in flight.
-Public beta opens Q4 2026.
-Drop your email and we'll write back personally.
+Private beta is in flight.
+Public beta opens in Q3 2026, and general availability lands by early Q4 2026.
+Drop us your email and we'll write back personally.